jwodder/rsrepo/README.md

 - The version field in `Cargo.toml` is set to the release version.
 If the project contains a `Cargo.lock` file, the version therein is set as well.

+    - If operating in a workspace, any packages in the workspace that depend on the package being released have their dependency requirements updated to the new version if they're not already compatible with it.

 - If `CHANGELOG.md` exists, the header for the topmost section is edited to contain the release version and the current date.
 It is an error if the topmost section header already contains a date.